 Toys that encourage open-ended, imaginative play.
 Examples include blocks, figures, items that are toy versions of real-life items, play dough, dress-up clothes, and arts and crafts supplies.
 Play is pertinent for exploration, problem-solving, and trying out more complex skills and these toys encourage this.

 Toys that grow with your child.
-Examples include what is mentioned above, dollhouses, train sets, and lego are all items that can accomodate the most primative to the most elaborative of play.
+Examples include what is mentioned above, dollhouses, train sets, and lego are all items that can accommodate the most primitive to the most elaborative of play.

 What Should Go